SeedGNN: Graph Neural Networks for Supervised Seeded Graph Matching: The Proposed Method

 \subsection{Percolation Module}

-Inspired by insights from theoretical studies on seeded graph matching, the percolation module is designed to match high-confidence nodes at one layer and propagate the matched nodes as new seeds to the subsequent layers.
-Formally, we first obtain the similarity matrix in the $l$-th layer by mapping the node-pair representations to 1-dimension vectors, which is used to label each node-pair,
+The percolation module is designed to match high-confidence nodes at one layer and to propagate the matched nodes as new seeds to the subsequent layers.
+Formally, we first obtain a similarity matrix in the $l$-th layer by mapping the node-pair representations $m_l$ to a 1-dimension vector, which is used to assess the similarity of each node-pair: